izackp/QOL-IOS-Library/README.md

 you will also have to

-- Goto to Build Settings for your project and
+- Go to the Build Settings for your project and
   - Add the `-ObjC -all_load` linker flags to the `Other Linker Flags` property.
   - Add the path of the library to the `Header Search Paths` property and make sure its recursive.
 Ex: `"$(SOURCE_ROOT)"/ExternalLibs/IsaacsIOSLibrary`